Kuwait Visa Fee, How to Apply & Eligibility Process

 - Gather required documents (passport, photos, sponsor letters, etc.).

-- Submit the application in person, by mail, or through an authorized agent.
+- Apply in person, by mail, or through an authorized agent.

 - Pay the non-refundable fee (varies by country/visa type).